 - 1. Though not yet described in depth on the Catholics & Cultures site, Christians living in the Palestinian Territories will be represented on a distinct page, under "Palestinian Territories."

 - 2. The entries for Israel are based on interviews with lay Catholics and clergy in Tel Aviv and Jaffa, Jerusalem and Beer Sheba in October 2015.
 The author especially thanks Fr.
-David Neuhaus, S.J., Patriarchal Vicar for Hebrew-speaking Catholics, for his generosity and assistance opening doors in these communities.
+David Neuhaus, S.J., who served then as Patriarchal Vicar for Hebrew-speaking Catholics, for his generosity and assistance opening doors in these communities.

 - 3. Nicholas Frankovich, "Arab Christians in the Holy Land: a conversation with David Neuhaus, SJ," Commonweal October 2021, v.148 n.9 p.
 42).